nicolasventer/tmp_cmd_runners/server/README.md

 - CORS is currently open to all origins, methods, and headers.
 - Saved app states are written as JSON files in `server/states/`.
 - State management endpoints validate filenames and keep all file access scoped to `server/states/`.
+- Saved state data includes runner configuration and layout, but not live process state or streamed output history.

 ## Platform Notes